T-Dace/GHtjm/README.md

 ###

-<p align="left">I'm GHtjm and I'm an aspiring Data analyst from the United Kingdom.</p>
+<p align="left">I'm a student of Data science, Mathematics, Finance and Economics from the United Kingdom.</p>

 ###